What picture books with BAME characters are out there now?

 What do you think?

 If you’ve made it to the end of this very long post, thank you!
 I’d love to know what you think about this issue, and hear about your own experiences.
-I am also planning a follow-up list that focuses on books staring BAME girls, so if you have any suggestions, please do let me know.
+I am also planning a follow-up list that focuses on books staring BAME girls.
+If you have any suggestions, please do let me know.

 You can contact me direct here, or use the comments section below.